 Financial Planning & Tax Useful Links

 Click on topic of your choice to go to a useful link – they are organized by topic area.
 Use of these links is not an endorsement of their products and services.
 My goal is only to assist you in finding useful information that is already available on the web.
-Blair Corkum Financial Planning Inc. accepts no responsibility for the accuracy or completeness of information presented on these sites.
+Blair Corkum Financial Planning Inc. accepts no responsibility or liability for the accuracy or completeness of information presented on these sites.
 You should do your own due diligence, and discuss options with your own financial institution’s professional financial planner.
-If you need a planner, see my article on Investing Strategies for Individuals.
+If you need a financial advisor, review the various articles under Investing Portfolio Planning on my financial planning articles tab.

 - General Financial Planning Information